-The other highlight of Reggello has to be the luxurious Sammezzano Castle.
-The main building has a bizarre beauty with an eclectic construction in a mostly Eastern style, an effect of the 19th-century restructuring of a large farm built in 1605 for the Ximenes D’Aragona family.
-The history of the place is a lot older, however, and dates back to the Roman era.
-Once inherited byFerdinando Panciatichi Ximenes d’Aragona, the castle was completely redesigned between 1853 and 1889.
-Over the course of about 40 years the marquis planned, paid for and made Sammezzano Castle happen.
-It is considered the most important example of Eastern architecture in Italy.
-All of the bricks, stuccos and tiles were laid out on the spot by specially trained workers.
+Another of Reggello’s highlights has to be the luxurious Sammezzano Castle.
+The main building has its own unique beauty with an eclectic, mostly European-styled construction, an effect of the 19th-century restructuring of a large farm built in 1605 for the Ximenes D’Aragona family.
+Its history is a lot older, however, and dates back to the Roman era.
+Once inherited by Ferdinando Panciatichi Ximenes d’Aragona, the castle was completely redesigned between 1853 and 1889.
+Over the course of about 40 years the marquis planned, paid for and followed through with the building of Sammezzano Castle and park.
+It’s considered the most important example of Eastern architecture in Italy; all of the bricks, stuccos and tiles were laid out on the spot by specially trained workers.

 The municipality of Regello is also home to several natural treasures that, from the bottom of the valley right to the mountaintops, constitute important ecosystems for biodiversity conservation.
 The Natural Protected Area of the Sant’Antonio Forest and the Balze, together with the historic Vallombrosa Biogenetic Reserve, are Reggello’s flagship green lungs.